storesafe/cordova-sqlite-storage/README.md

 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ':memory:', ...})` is currently not supported.
 - The Android platform version cannot properly support more than 100 open database files due to the threading model used.
 - SQL error messages reported by Windows platform version are not consistent with Android/iOS/macOS platform versions.
+- SQL error messages reported on browser platform are not always consistent on Chrome, Edge, or Firefox in case of bogus API arguments.
 - UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken on iOS, macOS, and Android platform versions due to JSON issues reported in [`apache/cordova-ios#402`](https://github.com/apache/cordova-ios/issues/402) and [`cordova/cordova-discuss#57`](https://github.com/cordova/cordova-discuss/issues/57).
 This is fixed with a workaround for iOS/macOS in: [`litehelpers/Cordova-sqlite-evplus-legacy-free`](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) and [`litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free`](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL v3 or special commercial license terms) as well as [`litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free`](https://github.com/litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free) (GPL v3 or premium commercial license terms).
-- SELECT BLOB column value type is not supported consistently across all platforms (not supported on Windows).
+- SELECT BLOB column value type is not supported consistently across all platforms (not supported on Windows; nonsense result on browser platform).
 It is recommended to use the built-in HEX function to SELECT BLOB column data in hexadecimal format, working consistently across all platforms.
 As an alternative: SELECT BLOB in Base64 format is supported by [`brodybits/cordova-sqlite-ext`](https://github.com/brodybits/cordova-sqlite-ext) (permissive license terms) and [`storesafe/cordova-sqlite-evcore-extbuild-free`](https://github.com/storesafe/cordova-sqlite-evcore-extbuild-free) (GPL v3 or commercial license options).
 - Database files with certain multi-byte UTF-8 characters are not tested and not expected to work consistently across all platform implementations.
 - Issues with UNICODE `\u0000` character (same as `\0`):
   - Encoding issue reproduced on Android (default [`Android-sqlite-connector`](https://github.com/liteglue/Android-sqlite-connector) implementation with [`Android-sqlite-ext-native-driver`](https://github.com/brodybits/Android-sqlite-ext-native-driver), using Android NDK)
-  - Truncation in case of argument value with UNICODE `\u0000` character reproduced on (WebKit) Web SQL as well as plugin on Android (default [`Android-sqlite-connector`](https://github.com/liteglue/Android-sqlite-connector) implementation with [`Android-sqlite-ext-native-driver`](https://github.com/brodybits/Android-sqlite-ext-native-driver), using Android NDK) and Windows
+  - Truncation in case of argument value with UNICODE `\u0000` character reproduced on (WebKit) Web SQL as well as plugin on Android (default [`Android-sqlite-connector`](https://github.com/liteglue/Android-sqlite-connector) implementation with [`Android-sqlite-ext-native-driver`](https://github.com/brodybits/Android-sqlite-ext-native-driver), using Android NDK), browser, and Windows
   - SQL error reported in case of inline value string with with UNICODE `\u0000` character on (WebKit) Web SQL, plugin on Android with use of the `androidDatabaseProvider: 'system'` setting, and plugin on _some_ other platforms
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
 - The iOS/macOS platform version uses a thread pool but with only one thread working at a time due to "synchronized" database access.